Proverbs 13:16

 The prudent act with knowledge, but fools expose their folly.

-16 Every prudent man acts from knowledge, but a fool exposes folly.
+16 Every prudent man acts with knowledge, but a fool displays his folly.

 The prudent act with knowledge, but fools expose their folly.